GPS-GmbH/docs/user/settings/import-certificate.md

 ##### On the browser level

+"I'm thorough and want the green security padlock when I'm using Firefox"

 To Import the GPS Root Certificate in Firefox browser, please follow the below steps:

 ##### Step 1 :